adedapo-ibrahim/Data-Analysis/README.md

 The Challenge: A general hospital was facing overcrowding, financial loss, and lab failures despite high patient volume.

-Key Insight: Identified a 35% failure rate in lab tests (19,425 inconclusive results) causing a $707M revenue bottleneck with Medicare.
+Key Insight: Identified a 35% failure rate in lab tests (19,425 inconclusive results), causing a $707M revenue bottleneck with Medicare.

 Outcome: Proposed a ward reallocation strategy to fix the bed shortage (1,693 pediatric patients vs. 20,000+ geriatric patients).